Step 1 - Get a full understanding of the nature of a Teen Science café

 One of the key elements if for the scientist to share their personal story of how they found their path into STEM from high school to their first professional job.
 These stories can be humorous and enlightening for teens.
 Your presenter should aim to paint for the teens a picture of a real person having an interesting life doing science.
 Telling that personal story is a hook for pulling the teens into the science story.
 Most presenters will find that they enjoy telling their stories.

 Help your presenter understand that in a café two-way communication and interaction—supported by a few key graphics—is of the essence.
 The presentation needs to be free of jargon and delivered in an engaging manner at an entry level so that teens will be pulled in and have a chance to develop some new mental images.
 It is best to organize the presentation around one essential provocative concept that is accessible enough to the teens that they can engage in discussion.
+This checklist will help your presenter understand the best way to engage a teen audience.

 Convey to your presenter that it is important to get across to teens that a scientist is a real, complex, multidimensional human, like them, with his or her own unique set of motivations, delights, abilities, and baggage.
 The presenter should try to convey that he or she is leading an interesting life.
 The presenter should stay away from where they were educated.
 It is much more engaging to the teens if a picture of the real person emerges.
 Scientists are typically not used to thinking in terms of personal stories, but each has an interesting and unique story to tell.